Hemiballismus

 Hemiballismus or hemiballism is a basal ganglia syndrome resulting from damage to the subthalamic nucleus in the basal ganglia.
-Hemiballismus is a rare hyperkinetic movement disorder, that is characterized by violent involuntary limb movements, on one side of the body, and can cause significant disability.
-Ballismus affects both sides of the body and is much rarer.
+It is a rare hyperkinetic movement disorder, that is characterized by pronounced involuntary limb movements on one side of the body and can cause significant disability.
+Rarely it affects both sides of the body.
 Symptoms can decrease during sleep.

 Hemiballismus differs from chorea in that the movements occur in the proximal limbs whereas in chorea the limb movements are in the distal limbs.
 Also in chorea the movements are more dance-like, flowing from one region to another.

-Presentation
+Symptoms

 Ballism was defined by Meyers in 1968 as "Repetitive, but constantly varying, large amplitude involuntary movements of the proximal parts of the limbs.
 This activity is almost ceaseless and movements are often complex and combined".
 Hemiballismus is usually characterized by involuntary flinging motions of the extremities.
 The movements are often violent and have wide amplitudes of motion.
 They are continuous and random and can involve proximal or distal muscles on one side of the body.
 Some cases even include the facial muscles.
 It is common for arms and legs to move together.
 The more a patient is active, the more the movements increase.
 With relaxation comes a decrease in movements.
 Physicians can measure the severity of the disorder by having the patient perform a series of basic, predetermined tasks and counting the hemiballistic movements during a set time session.
 The physicians then rate the patient on a severity scale.
 This scale gives scientists and clinicians a way to compare patients and determine the range of the disorder.

 The name hemiballismus literally means "half ballistic", referring to the violent, flailing movements observed on one side of the body.